knflrpn/SwiCC_RP2040/README.md

 Enumerates as a controller for a Nintendo Switch, and lets you control that controller via Serial commands.

 ## Usage
+The recommended development board is a Waveshare RP2040 Zero because of its small size and onboard RGB LED, but any RP2040 board should work with appropriate configuration changes.
+The precompiled firmware in the releases assume this board.

 Once the SwiCC_RP2040 firmware is installed on the RP2040 board, you can use the serial API to control the controller.
 The API allows you to send commands to the board over a serial connection (115200 baud).
 Serial TX (from the RP2040) is pin 0 and RX (into the board) is pin 1.

 There is a web interface to make game controller i/o easier if that's what you plan to do with it: see [https://github.com/knflrpn/GLaMS](https://github.com/knflrpn/GLaMS).